spsforks/QB64-Wiki/CINT.md

 ## Example(s)

+## Example(s)
-*Example:* Shows how CINT rounds values up or down as in "bankers' rounding".
+ Shows how CINT rounds values up or down as in "bankers' rounding".

 ```vb